• Skip to primary navigation

 Kathy Carmichael

-My version of kimchi fried rice is oil-free, loaded with vegetables and fabulous flavors.
-Topped with kimchi grilled tofu and crumbled seaweed, this bowl of rice is a meal with all the nutritional benefits needed in a day.
-And, it cooks in a wok in 15 minutes.
+My version of kimchi fried rice is loaded with vegetables and fabulous flavors.
+This rice bowl is topped with kimchi, grilled tofu and crumbled seaweed and has all the nutritional benefits needed in a day.
+And it cooks in a wok for only 15 minutes.

 Print Recipe Pin Recipe